gegis/taboo.cms/README.md

 - Hierarchical navigation
 - Page construction blocks for easier content management
 - Client side frontend script to modify pages, navigation and gallery on the go
+- Api routes with params automated documentation like swagger
 - DB migrations

 ## How to build and deploy on remote server